industrial-edge/iih-essentials-getting-started/README.md

 ### Overview

-This document describes how to get the data from a PLC into the app IIH Essentials, prepare the data and store the timeseries for further usage.
+This document describes the process of retrieving data from a PLC and integrating it into IIH Essentials application.
+It also covers data modelling and storage as time-series data for further usage.
-A properly configured IIH Essentials is the basis for using other Industrial Edge Apps (e.g. Performance Insight or Notifier).
+IIH Essentials is the foundation for leveraging additional Industrial Edge Apps such as Performance Insight or Notifier.

 ![overview](docs/graphics/Overview.PNG)

 ### General task

-The example reads data from a PLC via the OPC UA Connector.
-The data is published on Databus, where the IIH Essentials can collect the needed shopfloor data.
+This examples retrieves data from a PLC through the OPC UA Connector, publishing it on the Databus for IIH Essentials to gather essential shop floor data.
-First an adapter for providing the datapoints must be assigned and configured.
-Afterwards the data structure can be modeled using assets and aspects.
-Assets are used to structure the plant in logical units.
-Within an asset you can create variables and link them to the appropriate datapoints, which are made available by the configured adapter.
+After connecting IIH Essentials to Databus the incomming data is modeled using Assets and Aspect.
+An Asset model allows you to create a digital representation of your machine or automation system.
-This data is collected, saved for individual time period and transfered for further processing.
+The data is collected, stored in a database for a specific time period and made accessible via a REST-API for further processing.
-By creating an aspect, variables can be grouped to a logical unit.

 ## Requirements